 There are older and more prestigious thoroughbred horse races, but there is nothing in the world like the Dubai World Cup.
 The race has been held on the last Saturday in March since 1996, and the winning purse is a cool $10 million.
 This makes it the richest race in the world and a magnet for the best horses and the most sophisticated crowds.
 The Meydan Racecourse has a five-star hotel which features a grandstand over a mile long.
 The facility also includes shops, restaurants, a nine-hole golf course, and a racing museum.

 If the Dubai World Cup has a nouveau riche feel about it, The All England Tennis Club is definitely old money.
 The annual championship has been held in London since 1877, and it is known as much for etiquette and decorum as it is for great tennis.
 The biggest matches take place on Centre Court, which had a retractable roof added during renovations in 2009.
 Now even the fickle English summer weather can’t spoil the strawberries and cream.

 The Tour de France: France and nearby countries

 The world’s greatest bicycle race takes place over three weeks in July and spans most of France as well as briefly taking in some surrounding countries.
 Fans can gather alongside steep mountain passes in the Pyrenees and Alps or crowd into Paris for the final sprint down the Champs-Élysées.

 Which other must-see destinations would you add to the list?
-Add your ideas below!
+Share your recommendations with the Frayed Passport community!